Local service standards affect everyone’s quality of life

 At Citizens Advice we advocate for policy to improve the lives of clients.
 Many can’t afford essential household bills or are living with a disability, poor health or other vulnerability.
 It’s in everyone’s interest to ensure these people receive the targeted support they need to play a full part in society.

-Equally however isn’t it in everyone’s interest that all elected representatives recognise the central role of local services in all our lives and make policy accordingly?
+Equally however isn’t it in everyone’s interest that elected representatives recognise the essential role of local services in all our lives and make policy accordingly?

 * The State of Local Government Finance in England 2024.
 Local Government Information Unit, 28/02/24